wejendorp/dorp.io/_posts/2014-05-03-shared-configurations-with-grunt-template.markdown

 ---
-layout: post
 title: "Shared configurations with grunt-template"
-date:   2014-05-03 16:48:30
-tags: 	grunt
+tags: [grunt]
+redirect_from:
+  - /2014/05/shared-configurations-with-grunt-template/
+  - /blog/shared-configurations-with-grunt-template/
 ---

 At [Mojn](http://mojn.com) we needed a way to write a reduced version of our server-side environment as an